Jessica Lange: 2016–present: Return to Broadway

 She also acted in the FX on Hulu miniseries Feud: Capote vs. The Swans (2024) as Truman Capote's deceased mother Lillie Mae Faulk.
 The series showrunner Jon Rabin Baitz said that casting her was a direct homage to her role as the Angel of Death in the Bob Fosse film All That Jazz (1979).

 Lange will star in director Jonathan Kent's film adaptation of Eugene O'Neill's Long Day's Journey into Night, edited for the screen by David Lindsay-Abaire and co-starring Ed Harris, Ben Foster, and Colin Morgan.
 In an interview published on November 2, 2022, Lange spoke of her "bouts with depression" and "overwhelming sense of loneliness" and referred to the aforementioned project, noting, "I could be feeling that even more acutely right now because I'm starting to play [drug-addicted matriarch] Mary Tyrone again."
 Kent previously directed the 2016 Broadway stage production of O'Neill's play, for which Lange garnered a Tony Award, among other accolades.
 Additionally, Kenwright produced the 2000 London stage production of O'Neill's play, which earned Lange an Olivier Award nomination, and also produced London stage productions of Tennessee Williams' A Streetcar Named Desire and The Glass Menagerie, both starring Lange.

-Additionally, Lange has three other filmed projects in development: a Marlene Dietrich biopic produced by Ryan Murphy for Netflix centered on Dietrich's late-career period in Las Vegas, Gia Coppola's adaptation of Jean Nathan's memoir The Search for Dare Wright: The Secret Life of the Lonely Doll co-starring Naomi Watts which chronicles the life of Dare Wright and her tempestuous relationship with her mother Edith Stevenson Wright, and a film adaptation of The Year of Magical Thinking to be filmed in 2025 where she would portray Joan Didion alongside Gary Oldman.
-Lange will reprise her role in the West End production of Paula Vogel's play, Mother Play in 2026.
-Lange has also been confirmed to return for the 13th Season of American Horror Story.
+Additionally, Lange has three other filmed projects in development: a Marlene Dietrich biopic produced by Ryan Murphy for Netflix, centered on Dietrich's late-career period in Las Vegas; Gia Coppola's adaptation of Jean Nathan's memoir The Search for Dare Wright: The Secret Life of the Lonely Doll, co-starring Naomi Watts, which chronicles the life of Dare Wright and her tempestuous relationship with her mother Edith Stevenson Wright; and a film adaptation of The Year of Magical Thinking to be filmed in 2025, where she would portray Joan Didion alongside Gary Oldman as John Dunne.

+Lange will reprise her role in the West End production of Paula Vogel's play, Mother Play, in 2026, and has mentioned her interest in going back to Broadway to star in August: Osage County.
+Lange has also been confirmed to be returning for the thirteenth season of American Horror Story.